XcovertX/vigilant/README.md

 ---

-## Problem Context
-This project was developed as part of a technical assessment for Vigilant Cyber Systems.
-It demonstrates spatial reasoning and mapping logic that could be applied in projects like **AMRAS** (Automated Mission Readiness Assessment of Shipboard Systems), where large sets of subsystem data are normalized and mapped onto a structured grid or visualization.

-The original prompt required:
-> “Create a console application that can (1) take pixel coordinates and resolve them to the correct triangle by row/column, and (2) for a letter-number triangle designator, produce its X & Y coordinates.”

----

 ## Coordinate System
 - The coordinate origin `(0,0)` is located at the **top-left** corner.
 - Rows increase **downward** (`A`, `B`, `C`, …).